 How will I receive Somatuline® Depot?

-- You will receive a Somatuline® Depot injection every 4 weeks as directed by your doctor.
-Your doctor may change your dose of Somatuline® Depot or the length of time between your injections.
-Your doctor will tell you how long you need to receive Somatuline® Depot.
+- You will receive a Somatuline® Depot injection every 4 weeks in your doctor's office.
+Your prescriber may change your dose of Somatuline® Depot or the length of time between your injections.
+Your healthcare provider will tell you how long you need to receive Somatuline® Depot.

 - Somatuline® Depot is injected deep under the skin of the upper outer area of your buttock.